metalgaiden/epistagraph/README.md

 All actions may be done with the right click menu or through keyboard shortcuts.

-Make sure to save progress (stored in a .res file of the name provided) as the program does not yet have autosave functionality)
+Make sure to save progress (stored in a .res file of the name provided) as the program does not yet have autosave functionality.